 In-State vs. Out-of-State Preference:

-George Washington University School of Medicine and Health Services shows no preference to in-state or out-of-state applicants, as Washington, D.C. is not technically a state.
+George Washington University School of Medicine and Health Services shows no preference for in-state or out-of-state applicants, as Washington, D.C., is not technically a state.

 Georgetown University School of Medicine

-Founded in 1851, Georgetown University School of Medicine (GUSOM) remains deeply committed to their Jesuit roots through the tradition of cura personalis, which translates as “care of the whole person.”
-This is the guiding principle of the program, so they place a strong emphasis on social justice and community service; in fact, each student must complete a minimum of 20 hours of community service before they are able to graduate.
+Founded in 1851, Georgetown University School of Medicine (GUSOM) remains deeply committed to its Jesuit roots through the tradition of cura personalis, which translates as “care of the whole person.”
+This is the guiding principle of the program, so they place a strong emphasis on social justice and community service; in fact, each student must complete a minimum of 20 hours of community service before graduating.

 The Foundational Phase is composed of six blocks of core content.
 Each block is followed by a two-week study and exam period.